ben-marshall/verilog-parser/README.md

 ## Wishlist

-This is a wishlists of tools that I would like to use the parser in.
-If anyone else would like to use the parser as the basis for their own tools like this, I am morew than happy to help!
+This is a wishlist of tools that I would like to use the parser in.
+If anyone else would like to use the parser as the basis for their own tools like this, I am more than happy to help!

 - A code indenter / style format checker.
 - A pre-processed source checker (expand macros and parameters, etc) for easy browsing of generic logic blocks and cores.
 - Something to highlight when signals cross clock domains.
-- - Critical path identifier (something which doesn't take 20 minuets to run on a grid engine)
+- Critical path identifier (something which doesn't take 20 minuets to run on a grid engine)
 - A switching probability analysis tool.
 - This could even feed into a rough power & energy estimation tool.